Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase3.md

 The process of running a project on Unity Simulation involves building it for Linux and then uploading this build, along with a set of parameters, to Unity Simulation.
 The Perception package simplifies this process by including a dedicated _**Run in Unity Simulation**_ window that accepts a small number of required parameters and handles everything else automatically.

-For performance reasons, it is best to disable real-time visualizations before carrying on with the Unity Simulation run.

 * **:green_circle: Action**: From the _**Inspector**_ view of `Perception Camera`, disable real-time visualizations.

 In order to make sure our builds are compatible with Unity Simulation, we need to set our project's scripting backend to _**Mono**_ rather than _**IL2CPP**_ (if not already set).
 We will also need to switch to _**Windowed**_ mode.